-IGraph/M is a bit different from other igraph interfaces.
+IGraph/M is a bit different from the official igraph interfaces (for C, Python and R).
 Mathematica already has extensive graph theory and network analysis functionality, and IGraph/M does not aim to replace this.
 Instead it is meant to complement it and integrate with it, so functions from both systems can be used seamlessly together.
 Thus it works directly with Mathematica’s

 IGraph/M comes pre-packaged and ready to use on Windows, OS X and Linux (64-bit Intel), as well as the Raspberry Pi computer.
 The code is open source and can be compiled on other platforms as well (such as 32-bit Windows).

 A PDF version of the documentation notebook (12 MB) is available for preview purposes.

 To be notified of new releases, or to discuss IGraph/M, join the Gitter chatroom!